dylanhay/tech-blog/README.md

 # Tech Blog

 ## Description
-Tech blog where users can create their own posts about tech news outlets and comment on other users' posts.
+Tech news blog where users can create their own posts about tech news outlets and comment on other users' posts.

 ## License
 This application is covered under the following license.
 Please review the link below for additional information pertaining to the license.